Fullstack-Alfanar/yosef_a_studentsTable/README.md

-# Yosef Awad - master branch
+# Yosef Awad - mainHmWrk branch

 ## Description

-this branch is to be used as a fresh start for all other branches.<br>
-I will fork from this branch every time i have a new HomeWork.
+all homeWork branches will have a pull request to this branch.